Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 ```
 Deadly Performance
 A bard of 20th level or higher can use her performance to cause one enemy to die from joy or sorrow.
 To be affected, the target must be able to see and hear the bard perform and be within 30 feet.
-The target can make a Saving Throw vs. Spell (with -1 penalty at level 25, and -2 at level 30) to negate the effect.
+The target can make a Saving Throw vs. Spell with -4 penalty (-5 at level 25, and -6 at level 30) to negate the effect.
 If a creature’s Saving Throw succeeds, the target is paralyzed for 2 rounds.
 If a creature’s Saving Throw fails, it dies.

 ```
 ```
 Song of Requiem
-A bard of 24th level or higher can use this epic performance to drain the very life force of  all her enemies within 30 feet, causing them to suffer 1 point of damage per level of bard.
+A bard of 24th level or higher can use this epic performance drains the very life force of the bard's enemies causing them to suffer 1 point of damage per 2 levels of bard per round for next 4 rounds.
 ```
 – Alignment restricted to any neutral.
 – Hit Die: d6